May 3, 2018

 This is another great area for plants and animals so fingers crossed the animals recover too.
 The plants will thrive and this track is a highlight for the wildflower season this winter.

 This track is a hidden gem.
 It runs east off Lady Carrington Drive to a sandstone cave that has a massive limestone pillar ‘supporting' it.
 Numerous other stalagmites and stalactites dot the cave and it's beside a beautiful small cascade section of Palona Brook.
-Check it out when it opens, it's beautiful.
+Check it out when it opens after the Royal National Park fires; it's beautiful.

-This information is correct at time of publishing 5 February 2018.
+This information is correct at time of editing, 13 March 2018.
 Remember to check NPWS alerts for up-to-date track closures.

 Image credit: NSW Rural Fire Service